cfunes1/AI_media/README.md

    1. Create a .env file in the application directory and include your OpenAI API key:

       > OPENAI_API_KEY = "your Open AI key here"

+#### Other requirements

+   Ollama for locally run models
+   See requirements.txt